-We are all hoping that the current measures controlling the Corona Virus will be successful and so we are allowed to continue singing indoors with a few protocols.
+We are all hoping that the current measures controlling the Corona Virus will be successful and so we are allowed to sing indoors with a few protocols.

 You can read more from Sing Ireland’s advice to singing groups here.
 There is currently some research being done on the safety of singing, the results of which are due soon and this may effect our plans.
 You read a little about the research here.

 Here are the protocols I have put in place to ensure that our sessions are as safe as possible;

 - We will run the session for an hour and a half; two 40 minute sings with a short loo/water break in the middle to ventilate the room.

 - We will keep a strict physical distance of at least 2 metres between us and we will bring our own refreshments.

 - In order to stabilise numbers and regularise participation I won’t be running any more drop in sessions.
 All sessions will be booked and paid for in advance and everyone will be required to read this page on my website before attending.

 - We will need to sanitise our hands on entry and exiting the room and observe good hand hygiene throughout our sessions.